CliffracerX/Beans-Vs-Beans/README.md

 Sounds are from freesound most of the time (with the exception of the death noise and 3rd gun fire noise), check the UnityFiles/Assets/Sound/Attribution.txt file for more.

-All assets are either made by me or from the Unity Standard Assets.
+All the other assets are either made by me or from the Unity Standard Assets.